 It's really incredibly easy to reduce the calorie count/fat content of your baked goods.
-I like to try and eat healthily so, though I don't tend to mention it in my posts, I always use low fat spread in my cooking unless I'm staying with my family and all they have is Lurpak (even then I try and persuade them to buy the light stuff).
+I like to try and eat healthily so, though I don't tend to mention it in my posts, I always use low fat spread in my cooking.
 Low fat spread doesn't change the way your cake comes out; all butters and spreads have slightly different flavours so your cakes might have a slightly different taste (i.e. less rich), but the quality will not change.

 A discovery that I made recently (see my healthy brownies for more details) is that mayonnaise can be used to replace butter or spread and cuts the fat content and the calories by a notable amount.
 You might want to watch the salt though, and increase the sugar by 10% to counteract the saltiness that it brings to the table.

-There are several recipes on my blog which include low fat/calorie ingredients to provide something that is lower in calories, sugar and/or fat than if you were to use normal ingredients.
+There are many recipes on Cake Of The Week which include low fat/calorie ingredients to provide something that is lower in calories, sugar and/or fat than if you were to use normal ingredients.
 To help you out, I've listed them below with some other recipes that are low in calories if you use the low fat/sugar ingredients that I mentioned above.
 If you ever need to know the calorie content of a recipe don't hesitate to contact me.

 - Butternut Squash Cupcakes